cheddar-lang/Cheddar/README.md

 Done.
 ```

 Now, when you check the contents of the folder you should notice a `dist/` folder containing the transpiled code.
-The next section will contain information on running Cheddar (make sure to `cd dist`)
+The next section will contain information on running Cheddar (make sure to `cd dist`).

 ## Using Cheddar